morningspace/docker-registry-cli/README.md

 Moreover, the `.list` files can be organized in a nested manner, where entries defined in `.list` file can also be registries.
 The cli will parse `.list` files recursively.
 See `.list` sample files distributed along with the cli in folder `/samples/registries`.

-### List images and more
+### List Images and More

-Just like the linux `ls` command to list directories and files, to list registry catalog, image tags, digests and manifests, all can be done by `cli ls` command.
+Just like the linux `ls` command to list directories and files, to list registry catalog, image tags, digests and manifests, all can be done by `reg-cli ls` command.

 When specify an image, it lists tags for that image by default(or using `-lt`).
 It can also list digests using `-ld`, or manifest using `-lm`.
 Here are some examples: